The Clinical UX Academy TM

 Also, note that many UX institutions do not offer an accredited course, including Nielson Norman Group, General Assembly and Career Foundry.

-Yes, issued by the Clinical UX Assocation.
-Note that this course is not accredited.
+Yes, issued by the Clinical UX Association.
+Please note that this course is not yet accredited.

 There is a lot of money invested in digital health alone; $111Billion USD globally, set to triple in the next 5 years.
-The return on this investment comes by making products that make money.
+The return on this investment comes by making profitable healthcare products and services.
 This can be achieved by having Healthcare and Clinical UX professionals working on projects.

 Of course!